-Patch tests are a great way to test a new skincare product in a small, inconspicuous spot to see if you’re allergic to it (or just plain irritated by it) before you put it all over your face--or in some cases, before you invest in a product for your skin care routine.
-Most people, even those with sensitive skin, aren’t aware what patch tests are or how to do them, which is why we’re going to look at both in this article.
+Patch tests are a great way to test a new skincare product in a small, inconspicuous spot to see if you are allergic to it, or if your skin is irritated by any ingredient in the formula, before you put it all over your face.
+If you aren’t aware what patch tests are or how to perform one, we wrote this article for you.

 IN A NUTSHELL

-Main Takeaways: A patch test is an easy way to see if your skin will react adversely to a product before you spend money on it or use it all over your face.
+Main Takeaways: A patch test is an easy way to see if your skin will react adversely to a product before you use it all over your face.

 Recommended Products: So Clean!
 Facial Cleanser.

 For those not familiar with it, a patch test is a way to test a skin care product (or make-up, fragrances, or other potentially irritating products that come in contact with the skin), on a small area of your skin to determine if it will cause an adverse reaction.
 That reaction can range from contact dermatitis, a rash-like condition that occurs when someone is allergic to a product or ingredient, to breakouts, to redness, or even flakiness.
 A patch test is usually done on a less noticeable part of the skin, so that it won’t be obviously visible should irritation occur.

 One might assume that only those with sensitive skins need to patch tests, but that’s far from the truth.
 Even if your skin rarely experiences irritation, or you’ve never had a breakout from skincare products, a patch test is never a bad idea; any skin care product or ingredient that you’re not used to can make your skin react, no matter what your skin type.
 And by skin care product, we don’t just mean products you use on your face.
 Just about any ingredient you might find in products like body creams, perfume, and sunscreen can cause irritation and/or breakout, so if you want to be on the safe side, do a patch test before applying anything on your person.